Great Customer Experiences Start with Operational Excellence

-Once all operational systems — CRM, marketing automation, service, support, order management, billing and shipping — pull customer and product information from the same reliable source, you can rest assured all processes and analytics will have consistent information.
+Once all operational systems — CRM, marketing automation, service, support, order management, billing, and shipping — pull customer and product information from the same reliable source, you can rest assured all processes and analytics will have consistent information.
 Once the information is shared, systems can perform efficiently to deliver a consistent experience across departments.

 Define and Map Reference Data

-When you need multiple systems to manage a process such as order-to-cash, these systems may have their own definition of some non-volatile, slow moving master data.
+When you need multiple systems to manage a process such as order-to-cash, these systems may have their own definition of some non-volatile, slow-moving master data.
 Countries, state codes, SIC codes or chart of accounts are examples of this, also called reference data.

 Map these incorrectly and the transactions may fail.
 If your ordering system lists “US” as country and “CA” as state, but the shipping system needs picklist values of “United States” and “California” or another version, it can cause data corruption or invalid transactions.

 Mismatched and unmapped data causes inefficient processes, rework and compliance risks if the tax codes or discounts are not correctly applied.
-Managing, versioning and synchronizing such reference data across systems plays a key role in operational efficiency and resulting customer experience.
+Managing, versioning and synchronizing such reference data across systems play a key role in operational efficiency and resulting customer experience.

 Continuous and Collaborative Data Curation

 The volume and variety of data will only continue to increase with the passing of time.
-New data sources, new channels and new business models will emerge.
+New data sources, new channels, and new business models will emerge.

 With modern data management platform and governance processes, you will continuously enrich the data and maintain the desired data quality.